kbristow/k3d-nfs-dynamic-volumes/README.md

 # NFS Dynamic Volumes with K3D
-This shows how to setup dynamic provisioning of nfs volumes with k3d.
+This shows how to setup dynamic provisioning of nfs volumes with k3d allowing you to have ReadWriteMany volumes in your k3d cluster.
 The nfs PV's are provisioned using the [nfs-ganesha-serverand-external-provisioner](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner) which is backed by an initial PV created with [local-path-provisioner](https://github.com/rancher/local-path-provisioner).
 The instructions below show how to configure this setup using the default settings from the nfs-ganesha-server.
 The README on the nfs-ganesha-server has more details if you wish to modify the config of the nfs server or provisioner.